Store

 step DRUM tracks

-NEW! automation mode
+automation mode

-This algorithm modifies note attributes by applying a curve on their values.
+This algorithm modifies note parameters by applying a curve on their values.
 The waveform (sine, triangle...), its min & max amplitude and its rate can be adjusted.
 By default, the modified note attribute is the velocity, but other destinations can be set (length, chance...).

 For example, a ramp applied on velocity will result in a "velocity fade in".